tusharra0/EnerPredict/README.md

 - **Heating Load (Y1):** Predicts the energy required for heating a building.
 - **Cooling Load (Y2):** Predicts the energy required for cooling a building.

+Additionally, **a Decision Tree Regressor and Random Forest Regressor were implemented from scratch** to explore the inner workings of these models.
+The scratch-built versions allow for a deeper understanding of how these algorithms split data, handle bootstrapping, and aggregate results in ensemble learning methods.

 Both models were trained on the **Energy Efficiency Dataset (ENB2012)**, a publicly available dataset that includes data on eight building design parameters:
 - **X1:** Relative Compactness
 - **X2:** Surface Area